-Students must be extremely cautious when seeking information on the internet.
-Be wary of websites from interest groups, such as those that promote wildlife preservation, holocaust denial, certain political parties or individuals, and even certain types of news.
+Students must be cautious when seeking information on the internet.
+Be wary of materials from interest groups, certain political parties or individuals, fringe news outlets, and social media.
 Just because the opinions expressed on these sites are published, this does not make them true or reliable.
 Reliable internet sites are usually (though not always) those with extensions such as .edu (an educational institution) and .ca, .uk, and .gov (material deriving from Canadian, British, and American governments).
 Major news outlets, such as CNN, BBC, CBC, etcetera, are likely to be objective, but you should verify all information you get from these sites.
 Avoid sites ending in .com, as these are commercial sites that can be purchased by anybody.
 Never reference Wikipedia or similar online sources unless this is explicitly allowed in the assignment.
 Material that appears elsewhere in print (especially academic journal articles) should be cited instead of the electronic version.
 When in doubt, ask your instructor about using internet sources.